eeriemyxi/rd-k617-mods/README.md

 My modifications for Redragon K617 Keyboard.

 # Modifications
+> [!NOTE]
+> The file previews may appear gibberish due to encoding issues.
+Text editors should however have no issue displaying them so just use a text editor to view them.

 `Cfg.ini` contains the following remaps:
 - Colemak keyboard Layout
 - Remaps "App" key (the key on the right side of the FN key) as backspace.